 Students with a poor discipline record may be requested to attend a meeting of the Board of Governors.
-This is initiated by a meeting by the relevant Head of School and Principal when the other strategies we have tried have had no impact.
+This is initiated by the relevant Head of School and Principal when the other strategies we have tried have had no impact.
+The Governors will make a decision about interventions that may be required, for example: referral to other agencies, a behaviour plan/contract, or whether not expulsion is appropriate.